-A merger with Crown Athletic was mooted in 1895 to form a new Oatlands FC but it fell down owing to differences in opinions of the time.
-Three years later the club changed their club colours to blue and white.
+A merger with Crown Athletic was mooted in 1895 to form a new Oatlands FC, but it fell through owing to differences in opinions at the time.
+Three years later, the club changed its colours to blue and white.

-The also reached the finals of 1938 and 1943 before being beaten the first time by Cambuslang Rangers followed by disappointment as Kirkintilloch Rob Roy inflicted heartbreak after the tie went to a second replay.
+They also reached the finals of 1938 and 1943 before being beaten the first time by Cambuslang Rangers, followed by disappointment as Kirkintilloch Rob Roy inflicted heartbreak after the tie went to a second replay.

 The prestigious West of Scotland Cup had been won in the 1940-41 and 1941-42 seasons before this epic.